phoenixframework/phoenix/guides/mix_tasks.md

 Let's take a quick look at the moving parts involved in a working mix task.

 The first thing we need to do is name our module.
-In order to properly namespace it, we begin with `Mix.Tasks`.
+All tasks must be defined in `Mix.Tasks` namespace.
 We'd like to invoke this as `mix hello.greeting`, so we complete the module name with
 `Hello.Greeting`.

-The `use Mix.Task` line clearly brings in functionality from mix that makes this module behave as a mix task.
+The `use Mix.Task` line brings in functionality from Mix that makes this module behave as a mix task.

 The `@shortdoc` module attribute holds a string which will describe our task when users invoke `mix help`.

 `@moduledoc` serves the same function that it does in any module.
 It's where we can put long-form documentation and doctests, if we have any.

-The `run/1` function is the critical heart of any mix task.
+The `run/1` function is the critical heart of any Mix task.
 It's the function that does all the work when users invoke our task.
 In ours, all we do is send a greeting from our app, but we can implement our `run/1` function to do whatever we need it to.
 Note that `Mix.shell().info/1` is the preferred way to print text back out to the user.

 Of course, our task is just a module, so we can define other private functions as needed to support our `run/1` function.